Sherwani

 The last Nizam of Hyderabad wearing a sherwani; all the men accompanying him in the picture except the one in a cream coloured garment to his right wear sherwani of differing styles.

-A sherwani is a long-sleeved outer coat worn by men in South Asia.
+A sherwani is a long-sleeved outer coat worn by men in the Indian subcontinent.
 Like the Western frock coat, it is fitted, with some waist suppression; it falls to below the knees and is buttoned down the front.
 It can be collarless, have a shirt-style collar, or a stand-up collar in the style of the Mandarin collar.

 It evolved in the Indian subcontinent in the 19th-century as a result of the outer garment of the late Mughal period, the angarkha—itself evolved from the Persian cape, balaba—being given a western style with a button-down front.

 Etymology

 The name of the attire is plausibly derived from Shirvan or Sherwan, a region of present-day Azerbaijan, due to the folk dress of that area (Chokha) which resembles the sherwani.
 Therefore, the garment may also be a Mughalized derivative of the Caucasian dress due to the ethnocultural linkages of Turco-Persian affinity during the Middle Ages.